LiweiHou/awesome-continual-learning/README.md

     <img src="cat.png" alt="Different offline continual learning tasks" width="600" height="400">
 </div>

 - **Online Continual Learning**: This setting operates within a dynamic framework wherein the model learns knowledge from a stream of data points or mini-batches presented sequentially.
 Additionally, the model lacks access to the entire dataset for a given task.
 This setting closely mirrors real-world scenarios characterized by continuous data flow, compelling the model to adapt in real time.
+The existing researches can be categorized into two configurations based on the *arrival pattern of tasks*:
+    - **Hard Task Boundary**: The arrival of tasks follows a strictly structured and sequential process.
+Data from the preceding task is completely processed before transitioning to the next task, ensuring no overlap of data between tasks. e.g., `MBPA++`, `PEGP`.
+    - **Blurry Task Boundary**: The distinction between tasks is less clear, similar to real-world scenarios.
+Data from different tasks are intermixed, making it difficult to pinpoint when one task ends and another begins. e.g., `SIT`, `G-NoCL`.

 ---